Hayk10002/MatMulAlgorithms/README.md

 ### Recursive

-This algorithm divides the matrices into 4 submatrices recursively, until some size, and then runs the cache friendy naive algorithm on the.
-It does not divide the matrices until size 1x1x1, because the benchmarking process showed that the time in that case skyrockets too high to benchmark the algorithm for sufficiently larg matrices.
+This algorithm divides the matrices into 4 submatrices recursively, until some size, and then runs the cache friendy naive algorithm on them.
+It does not divide the matrices until size 1x1x1, because the benchmarking process showed that the time in that case skyrockets too high to benchmark the algorithm for sufficiently large matrices.

 ### Strassen's algorithm